 https://birding-experience.com/wp-content/uploads/2021/08/Equateur-Andes-Antisan-Condor-des-Andes-Vultur-gryphus-XA_131-1240x700.jpg

 After an early breakfast, we will take the short road to the Antisana Ecological Reserve.
 From a platform, we will scan the nesting walls of the Condor, one of the most important populations in the country, with a telescope.
-We will then explore the greasy and scrubby vegetation of the highlands, looking for hummingbirds and alto-andine passerines, and then climb to the expanses of Andean steppe called páramo.
-Diversity at this altitude (almost 4000 metres) is low, but the species visible here are all adapted to this particular ecosystem.
-Then, a short walk along the lagoon of La Mica will allow us to observe some aquatic birds.
-In the early afternoon, we return to the lower areas to have lunch around hummingbird troughs and to try to observe one of the rarest mammals of this ecosystem: the Spectacled Bear.
-Arrival in Papallacta before evening, where you will have the opportunity to relax in the hot baths.
+We will then explore the grasslands and scrub vegetation of the highlands, looking for hummingbirds and high-Andean passerines, and then climb to the expanses of the Andean steppe called the páramo.
+Diversity at this altitude (almost 4000 masl) is low, but the species visible here are all adapted to this particular ecosystem.
+A short walk along La Mica lagoon will allow us to observe some aquatic birds.
+In the early afternoon, we'll return to the lower areas to have lunch around hummingbird feeders and to try to observe one of the rarest mammals of this ecosystem: the Spectacled Bear.
+Arrive in Papallacta before evening, where you can relax in the hot thermal spa.

 Key species: Andean Condor, Black-chested Buzzard Eagle, Variable Hawk, Aplomado Falcon, Ecuadorian Hillstar, Andean Tit Spinetail, Tawny Antpitta, Andean Teal, Andean Ruddy Duck, Andean Lapwing, Andean Ibis